InteractionDesignFoundation/handbook/guides/onboarding/onboarding.md

 1. Begin by getting a company email address.
 1. Know our [collaboration tools](../collaboration-tools.md).
-1. Update your Slack account by uploading a photo and filling out personal info: Full name, role, timezone, Skype name.
+1. Update your Slack account by uploading a photo and filling out personal info: Full name, role, timezone, email.
 1. Understand [company goals and who we are](/company/README.md).
 1. Know our [expectations from you and your work](../expectations.md).
 1. Get closer to coding: Setup your [🔒 working environment](https://github.com/InteractionDesignFoundation/IDF-web/blob/develop/docs/environment/first-run/README.md) (private repository link).